yukatan1701/Numerical-Methods/README.md

 **Result**:<br>
 ![](images/irregular-spline.png)
 ### Super bonus task: 2D splines
 This is a two-dimensional spline interpolation using PyQt.
-Use `-p` flag to set line density (default value is 100).
+Use `-d` flag to set line density (default value is 100).
 Run it and click on the window to see splines:
 ```
 python3 spline_map.py
 ```